EdwardK9/Rotageek-Syncing-Programs/README.md

 ### **Universal (.ics) Method:**

 Simply open/double-click the `.ics` file.
-Your device (iPhone/Mac/PC) will ask if you want to "Add All" events to your calendar.
+Your device (iPhone/Mac/PC) will ask if you want to "Add All" events to your default device calendar.